alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Other info
 - New Guide for Accessibility: GCHQ & Defense Ministry (December or 2023)
+- Community Health Report (move to 2023)
+- Governance Task Force (move to 2023)
+- Scriberia images: other ways of communicating our projects in simple ways --> what is the other creative thing we're doing with people?
+- SM new chapter idea
+- Turing Commons: developing a case study repository
+- Add that form for Book Dash to Newsletter

 # 2022-09-20
 ### Questions for MS